yunjeong-lee/concurrency-bugs-examples/README.md

 (Below in progress)
   6.1.
 Findings from running existing tools (RacerD, Hippodrome)
-      a.
-With respect to detection using RacerD
+  - With respect to detection using RacerD
-      b.
-With respect to repair using Hippodrome
+  - With respect to repair using Hippodrome
-      c.
-Observations made on detection / repair using existing tools
+  - Observations made on detection / repair using existing tools

 7\.
 Since these bugs are relevant, how can we go about fixing these race condition bugs?
 How are the approaches of fixing atomicity violations or order violations?